Mount Grace School

-Mount Grace School is a Mixed academy school based in Potters Bar, Hertfordshire.
+Mount Grace School is a coeducational academy secondary school based in Potters Bar, Hertfordshire in England.
+It has 20 acre of grounds.
+It is one of the earliest (1954) purpose-built comprehensive schools in the UK.

 History

-Mount Grace was originally a Manor House built by Roger Fenton and named after his wife Grace.
-In 1949 the Manor House was used as a children's home and in 1954 the school itself was built.
+Mount Grace was originally a manor house built by the photographer Roger Fenton around 1853; it was named after his wife Grace.
+In 1949 the manor house was used as a children's home and in 1954 the school itself was built.

 Local football

-Potters Bar Town F.C.(originally named Mount Grace Old Scholars) was established on 29 June 1960 by the then PE Master Ken Barrett along with pupils and other old scholars.
-This is why the nickname of the Towns team today is Scholars as the reference to Mount Grace School.The name was changed to Potters Bar Town FC.in 1991.
-In the early days of the team other staff members of the school also helped including Bert Wright, the school's Caretaker.
+Potters Bar Town F.C. (originally named Mount Grace Old Scholars) was established on 29 June 1960 by the then PE Master Ken Barrett along with pupils and other old scholars.
+This is why the nickname of the team today is Scholars, referring to Mount Grace School.
+The name was changed to Potters Bar Town in 1991.
+In the early days of the team other staff members of the school also helped including Bert Wright, the school's caretaker.